CEDL2017/homework3-policy-gradient/report.md

 <img src = "./output_figure/prob3_avereturn.png" height="200px">
 </div>

 We can see from the above figure that the oscillation of loss in "before adding the idea of baseline" is quite strong than the result "after adding the idea of baseline".
-This means that the variance of the result without baseline is large than the result with baseline. </br></br>
+This means that the variance of the result without baseline is larger than the result with baseline. </br></br>
 The reason is that after we substracting the baseline from the policy gradient, we somehow **rescale the reward**.
 Just like the example I mentioned above in the **"1-2.
-Adding the idea of baseline"** part, if we didn't apply baseline, each time the direction we update would possibly be a pretty large amount (e.g. proportion to ∇(10001)), and that is where the variance comes from.</br>To know more details please also refer to the [code](./Lab3-policy-gradient.ipynb)</br></br>
+Adding the idea of baseline"** part, if we didn't apply baseline, each time the direction we update would possibly be a pretty large amount (e.g. proportion to ∇(10001)), and that is where the variance comes from.</br></br>
+To know more details please also refer to the [code](./Lab3-policy-gradient.ipynb)</br></br>
 ### 2. Actor-Critic algorithm

 The idea of Actor-Critic algorithm can be divided into 2 parts, one is **Actor** the other is **Critic**.
 Basically, the Actor will update the parameter base on the advice given by the Critic.
 We can write the idea as follows : </br></br>